akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

 The advantage of this method is that we do not need to determine k before we begin the algorithm, we need only run the algorithm once and decide what k should be after.
 Alternatively, plotting a dendrogram would give us a visual aid to determine our cut off distance.
 Furthermore, by changing the way we determine distance between clusters, we could achieve much tighter clusters.

 The disadvantage is that there is a need to decide how to calculate "distance" between clusters.
 The distance between any two nodes is straightforward, the correlation between the two nodes.
-Now consider that we have two clusters of size $n$ and $m$.
+Now consider that we have two clusters of size n and m.
 In this case how do we define distance?
 Do we use single linkage, the shortest distance between any two nodes from both clusters?
 Or complete linkage, the farthest distance?

 In our case, we want to cluster stocks such that they are all closely related.
 It would make sense to use average linkage, the average correlation between all pairwise stocks.
 This helps to enforce clusters that are all close to each other, with no node in a cluster being too far away from the other.